7 Genius Ways to Put Your Fresh Tomatoes to Work

 Deseed with ease

-Skip the canned stuff and whip up the smoothest tomato soup of all time by deseeding your homegrown tomatoes.
+Skip the canned stuff and whip up the smoothest tomato soup of all time by deseeding your homegrown tomatoes (just make sure you know which type of tomato is best).
 To deseed a bunch of tomatoes quickly, simply cut your tomato in half and remove the stem.
 Then hold the tomato half over the sink or a bowl and gently squeeze until all the seeds are forced out.
 Slice, dice or chop the tomatoes as directed in your recipe.

 Just stew it!